axibase/atsd/rule-engine/notifications/gcp-ps-message.md

 ## Overview

-The following example demonstrates how to send a message to a [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.topics/publish) topic using a [`GCP PS`](gcp-ps.md) web notification.
+The following example demonstrates how to send a message to a [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.topics/publish) topic using a [`GCP PS`](gcp-ps.md) webhook.

 The example invokes the [Google Cloud Pub/Sub API](https://cloud.google.com/pubsub/docs/reference/rest/v1/projects.topics/publish) `projects.topics.publish` method.

 ## Configuration

-Create a new `GCP PS` web notification or import the [template](./resources/gcp-ps-notification.xml) used in this example.
-To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the split button located below the table and follow the prompts.
+Create a new `GCP PS` webhook or import the [template](./resources/gcp-ps-notification.xml) used in this example.
+To import the XML template file, open the **Alerts > Outgoing Webhooks** page, select **Import** in the split button located below the table and follow the prompts.

-To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.
+To create a new notification, open the **Alerts > Outgoing Webhooks** page and click **Create**.

 ### Parameters